abhik12295/AI-PDF-Reader/README.md

 This application allows users to upload PDF files, extract text from them, and interact with OpenAI's GPT models to process the extracted text.
 You can use this app to:

 - Extract and display text from PDFs.
-- Ask AI to summarize or generate notes based on PDF content.
+- Ask AI to generate summary.
+- Talk with that PDF, ask question and learn from it.

 ## Features